PVoLan/wooden-architecture/Chapter1/index.md

 Typical Android application has 4-5 tiers, but you may have more, if you need.
 Every tier contains one or more **components**.

 Every component is represented with some Java object/class.
+Only one instance of every component class is typically presented in the app, although it is not mandatory for really complicated apps.
 Typically every component is placed into separate Java-package.

 Sometimes it is possible for a component to consist of two or more Java classes/objects.
 In this case the component *must* be placed in separate package, and only one "main" class/object in this package has public visibility.
-Other classes in a components are threated as "helper" classes and should be package-private (or at least you should think about them as a package private).
-Local entity classes/object contained in the component, are also allowed to be public (see Entities section below).
-If you don't understand this paragraph, just ignore it for a while ans use a "one component = one class/object is a separate package" as a rule.
+Other classes inside a component are threated as "helper" classes and should be package-private (or at least you should think about them as a package private).
+Local entity classes/object contained in the component are also allowed to be public (see Entities section below).
+If you don't understand this paragraph, just ignore it for a while ans use a "one component = one class/object inside a separate package" as a rule.

-Here and below word *component* is threated as a reference to either a package either a "main public class" of this package.
+Here and below word *component* is treated as a reference to either a package either a "main public class" of this package.
 Public methods of this "main public class" are called *public component methods* or *component methods*.

 There are general rules about how components are placed into tiers:
 - Different components inside of one tier are independent of each other.
 They don't even know about each other's existence.
 So, ```Component 1.1``` has no idea about ```Component 1.2```, and vice versa